Call on KFC Australia to give chickens better lives

 And these farms aren’t just bad for animals.
 They’re also bad for people, and the environment.
 Their practices contribute to the rise in superbugs that threaten human health, and they produce horrific amounts of pollution.

 Chickens are the most commonly factory farmed land animal.
-In Australia alone, over half a billion chickens are factory farmed for meat each year.
+In Australia alone, almost three quarters of a billion chickens are factory farmed for meat each year.
 This means approximately 2 million chickens are being killed for meat each day in Australia.
 A large number of these suffering chickens are destined for the fast-food industry, and KFC.
 You can put a stop to it.
 Help give chickens better lives.

 KFC is failing its chickens and consumers